 Ethnocentrism and Colonization

 One major example of ethnocentrism in play is the colonization of the Indian Subcontinent by England.
 English considered Indian people inferior.
-They despised their culture, their language, their lifestyle, their customs, and traditions; thus imposed their own values and culture on them.
+They despised their culture, language, their lifestyle, their customs, and traditions; thus imposing their own values and culture on them.
 It was entirely ethnocentric in nature.
-Meanwhile, under English influence and culture, the suffocation that Indians felt, actually led to revolts and revolution.
+Meanwhile, under English influence and culture, the suffocation that Indians felt, actually led to revolts and revolutions.
 One can see a constant struggle for domination between two different cultures during colonization.

-In fact, there were multiple cultures at clash with each other at that time.
+In fact, there were multiple cultures clashing with each other at that time.
 English, Hindus, and Muslims were struggling for their dominance.
 All the struggles of the time can be seen, analyzed, and understood through the lens of ethnocentrism.

 American Manifest Destiny